-Unfortunately at the current time there are no guidebooks in English that detail recreational rides along the Atlantic Coast, but in Part II of this post series, you will find my top recommendations for trip planning tools, including maps and regional tourism offices.
+In Part II of this post series, you’ll find my top recommendations for trip planning tools, including maps and regional tourism offices for this region.
 These resources have also been added to the links section under Atlantic Coast.
 So if you are looking for a cycling destination near the beach or the Medoc vineyards, or you are thinking about adding a weekend of cycling to a trip you already have planned to the west coast of France, here are my top reasons to take a bike adventure to the Atlantic Coast of France.

 The Atlantic Coast of France, especially La Rochelle south enjoys some of the best weather in France.
 The Charente Maritime and Gironde Departments are located in the area that has the highest number of average annual sunshine hours in France, except for the Mediterranean.
 La Rochelle, for example, has 2331 hours of sunshine a year, 21% more than the popular beach resort of Biaritz!
 The coastal areas enjoy a temperate maritime climate with hot summers and cool winters, and almost always a cooling sea breeze.
 The best months for visiting, based on weather, are late spring, summer and early fall.
 Due to the popularity of this region, the month of August can be very busy and expensive.
 But the weather is normally perfect, and once you get to your destination, things don’t seem so crowded.
 So if you plan to visit this region in August, be sure to arrive middle of the week and travel by bike as much as possible.
 Early September offers much of the warmth of the summer, but you can enjoy more open spaces and available hotels, especially if you are visiting on a weekend.